jentery/Tate-Hack/README.md

-Tate-Hack
+Modernist Faces
 =========

-A collection of faces for #hackthespace.
+A collection of faces for a workshop in http://jentery.github.io/507/ at UVic.

-This script uses Python to download all the images from https://github.com/tategallery/collection/blob/master/artist_data.csv
+A fork of Terence Eden's Tate-Hack: https://github.com/edent/Tate-Hack.

-It runs the image through OpenCV's face recognition.
+This script uses Python and runs images through OpenCV's face recognition.

 If a face is detected, it crops the face and saves it as a separate image.
 This will detect multiple faces per image.